GeekyAnts/express-typescript-postgres/README.md

 3. Documenting the evolution of your application & the APIs has always been difficult,
 4. Reading a table's or a relation's structure of the database without going into the pgAdmin or actually writing "DESCRIBE table" SQL query was impossible.

 We came up with express-typescript-postgress, this repository solves all the above mentioned problems as well as the things beyond that!
-Here's the list of the things we've used in our repository:
+Here's the list of few things we've accomplished;

 1. Express JWT for API Authentication,
 2. Events & Listeners for sending emails & other background works,